Cost of Living in Bolivia: What You’ll Actually Spend

 affordable food and groceries

-Staples like milk at $1–2 per liter, bread $1–2 per loaf, and a dozen eggs $2–3.
+Staples are inexpensive: milk runs about $1–2 per liter, a loaf of bread $1–2, and a dozen eggs $2–3.

-Eating out is likewise affordable: street food can cost $1–2, a typical lunch menu runs about $3.44, fast food around $6.59, and mid-range restaurant meals $15–$30 (dinner for two about $17.40).
+Eating out is equally affordable.
+Street food costs $1–2, a typical lunch menu runs about $3.44, fast food around $6.59, and a mid-range meal for two comes to roughly $17.40.
+Compare those figures to your home country and the savings become obvious.

 Grocery Prices and Staples